evidence-dev/evidence/sites/docs/pages/reference/themes-and-layouts.md

 sidebar_position: 4
 hide_table_of_contents: false
 title: Themes and Layouts
-description: Evidence supports customizing the look and feel of your project using CSS, and by overwriting or modifying the default layout.
+description: Evidence supports customizing the look and feel of your app using CSS, and by overwriting or modifying the default layout.
 ---

-Evidence supports customizing the look and feel of your project using CSS, and by overwriting or modifying the default layout.
+Evidence supports customizing the look and feel of your app using CSS, and by overwriting or modifying the default layout.

 ## Custom Layout